 MRK’s Keytruda has quickly become the go-to medicine for a variety of lung cancers and sales going through the roof.
-Last quarter alone, the blue-chip stock realized more than $2.2 billion in Keytruda sales alone.
+Last quarter alone, the company reported more than $2.2 billion in Keytruda sales.
 That double-digit growth has allowed Merck to up its total forecast and guidance for the entire year.
 The growth of Keytruda could continue.
 Merck has begun several trials looking to use the drug in other indications.
 This could provide even more cash flowing Merck’s way.
-Combining the growth of its cancer portfolio with the rest of its steady drug options, and Merck is looking like a great buy for the long haul.
+Considering the growth of its cancer portfolio and the rest of its steady drug options, Merck is looking like a great buy for the long haul.

 American Express Company (AXP)

 One of Warren Buffett’s favorite blue-chip stocks happens to be American Express (NYSE:AXP).
-And the Oracle of Omaha isn’t wrong in owning it.
+And the Oracle of Omaha isn’t wrong to own it.
 The financial powerhouse has continued to thrive in the rising economy and has a lot to offer investors.

 Secondly, unlike V and MA, American Express is an issuer of its cards.
 Because of this, it’s able to score hefty membership fees, interest and creates a leverage effect for its profits.
 Moreover, Amex’s entire M.O. is about rewards and its partners pay the credit issuer plenty of fees to get their products/offers onto AXP’s platform.